-With our business license service, our partners at Business Licenses, LLC, can do the research for you and compile a list of any licensing and permit requirements there may be on all government levels.
+With our business license service, our partners at Avalara, can do the research for you and compile a list of any licensing and permit requirements there may be on all government levels.

 If your Idaho PLLC has employees, it will need workers’ compensation insurance.
 There is an exemption, however, for limited liability companies (LLC), which includes PLLCs.
 When an LLC employs a working member of the LLC, the state doesn’t require workers’ compensation insurance for that employee.

 Most general business insurance and professional liability insurance, such as medical malpractice insurance, are optional.
 But to protect your business and yourself, you may want to consider getting either or both types of insurance.